gocom/changelog-cli/CONTRIBUTING.md

 -----

 The local development environment uses nvm through Makefile wrapper to manage Node and npm version.
+Docker image is used for build man pages.

 ### Requirements

 * GNU make
 * [nvm](https://github.com/nvm-sh/nvm)
+* Docker and Docker Compose

 If nvm is not installed, the Makefile defaults to any node and npm binaries found from PATH.